mrichar1/esp32-gps/README.md

 ## Connecting

+Logs will be written to the REPL (`sys.stdout`) by default.

+Connect the REPL and press `Ctrl-D` to reboot the device.
+You can then check the logs for appropriate device/service startup, and any errors.

-You can test GPS NMEA output by doing one of the following (with either `ENABLE_BLUETOOTH` or `ENABLE_USB_SERIAL` set):
+You can easily test GPS NMEA output by setting `ENABLE_BLUETOOTH = True` and the connecting to the device via Bluetooth - for example on Android or IOS using the [SW Maps](https://aviyaantech.com/swmaps/) app.

-* USB Serial output: `cat /dev/ttyACM0`, or `rshell` -> `repl` -> `ctrl-D` - look for NMEA messages.
-* Bluetooth LE: Android - connect Bluetooth device, open SW Maps or equivalent, add Bluetooth LE device by name (default is `ESP32_GPS`) and look for location data.

-You can test NTRIP `Server` & `Caster` again using SW Maps, PyGPSClient or similar GPS tool that supports NTRIP data.
+You can also test NTRIP `Server` & `Caster` again using SW Maps, PyGPSClient or similar GPS tool that acts as an NTRIP client.

 ## GPS Module Configuration

-The GPS module serial connection can be enabled by setting `GPS_ENABLE = True`.
-This allows devices to consume data either from a GPS device, or from an ESPNow stream.
+Connection to a GPS serial module to read data is enabled by setting `GPS_ENABLE = True`.
+Data read from the device will then be output using one of Serial, Bluetooth or NTRIP Server (forwarding data to Caster via Wifi or ESP-Now).

 If your GPS device needs custom commands sent to it, these can be set by adding entries to the list in the `GPS_SETUP_COMMANDS` configuration option.
 These are applied prior to starting any NTRIP services or reading/writing data to/from the GPS device.

+Any data sent by the GPS shortly after sending each command will be logged.
+If your GPS device responds with an easy-to-identify prefix, you can filter out other data.
+For example, devices which return responses as proprietary NMEA sentences can be filtered by setting: `GPS_SETUP_RESPONSE_PREFIX = "$P"`.

 ## NTRIP Support